The Out About Scotland complete guide to the Aberdeenshire castle trail

 Today, tourists can enjoy a rather more sedate experience as they meander around any one of the old militarised buildings, and many have been renovated exactly to how they would have looked when they were originally built.
 Some are under the stewardship of the Scottish National Trust and the Historic Scotland Trust, while others are privately managed, yet all are worth visiting to really appreciate the beauty of Aberdeenshire.

 What better way is there to discover peaceful nature reserves and golden, sandy beaches than by setting off on an adventure to find an ancient castle?
-With this thought in mind, we’ve put together a list of the most magnificent and culturally important castles in this Aberdeenshire castle trail, and each one is guaranteed to offer you a fantastic time exploring them.
+With this thought in mind, I’ve put together a list of the most magnificent and culturally important castles in this Aberdeenshire castle trail, and each one is guaranteed to offer you a fantastic time exploring them.

 Fyvie Castle dates back to the 13th century when it was built by William the Lion as a royal stronghold, and it remained under royal ownership until the late 14th century, at which point it passed into several generations of noble Scots families; first Preston, then Meldrum, Seton, Gordon and finally Leith.
 Today the fortress is owned and maintained by the National Trust for Scotland and it has to be on the top of the list of historical attractions to visit in Aberdeenshire.